DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have included with the catheter of Baran an irrigation infusion port near the proximal end, the irrigation infusion port fluidly coupled to an irrigation delivery port located distally to the distal balloon, the irrigation infusion port and irrigation delivery port configured to introduce irrigation fluid into the bladder as disclosed by Walker, for flush-irrigating the bladder with a rush of irrigant as well as providing constant urinary irrigation (Walker Col. 5 Lines 48-52).

-Baran in view of Hildebrand and Walker fail to individually teach a multi-port connector positioned at the proximal end, the multi-port connector comprising a housing into which the drainage port, the distal balloon inflation port, the proximal balloon inflation port, the irrigation infusion port, and the sealant infusion port are integrated.
+Baran in view of Hildebrand and Walker fail to individually teach a multi-port connector positioned at the proximal end and integrating the drainage port, the distal balloon inflation port, the proximal balloon inflation port, the irrigation infusion port, and the sealant infusion port.
 Although each of Baran, Hildebrand and Walker teach multi-port connectors, none of the aforementioned references teach a single multi-port connector comprising five individual ports.
-Martin teaches a catheter (10) for use in a closed tissue space (Martin ¶ 0002), said catheter (10) comprising a multi-port connector (as seen in Martin Fig. 2) positioned at a proximal end of said catheter (10), the multi-port connector comprising a housing into which a drainage port (15), a distal balloon inflation port (11), a proximal balloon inflation port (12), an irrigation infusion port (13), and a sealant infusion port (14) are integrated for providing a single multi-port connector for all infusion, inflation, and drainage operations (Martin ¶ 0029).
+Martin teaches a catheter (10) for use in a closed tissue space (Martin ¶ 0002), said catheter (10) comprising a multi-port connector (as seen in Martin Fig. 2) positioned at a proximal end of said catheter (10) and integrating a drainage port (15), a distal balloon inflation port (11), a proximal balloon inflation port (12), an irrigation infusion port (13), and a sealant infusion port (14) for providing a single multi-port connector for all infusion, inflation, and drainage operations (Martin ¶ 0029).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have configured the catheter of Baran in view of Hildebrand and Walker to comprise a multi-port connector positioned at the proximal end, the multi-port connector comprising a housing into which the drainage port, the distal balloon inflation port, the proximal balloon inflation port, the irrigation infusion port, and the sealant infusion port are integrated as disclosed by Martin for providing a single multi-port connector for all infusion, inflation, and drainage operations (Martin ¶ 0029).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have configured the catheter of Baran in view of Hildebrand and Walker to comprise a multi-port connector positioned at the proximal end and integrating the drainage port, the distal balloon inflation port, the proximal balloon inflation port, the irrigation infusion port, and the sealant infusion port as disclosed by Martin for providing a single multi-port connector for all infusion, inflation, and drainage operations (Martin ¶ 0029).

 Re Claim 2, Baran in view of Hildebrand and Walker above, and further in view of Martin teach all of the limitations of Claim 1.
 Baran in view of Hildebrand and Walker above, and further in view of Martin disclose all of the structure of Claim 1 and inherently possess the functionally defined limitations thereof.
 Therefore, Baran in view of Hildebrand and Walker above, and further in view of Martin disclose wherein the catheter is configured to prevent the sealant from occluding a distal opening of the bleeding tissue space, a proximal opening of the bleeding tissue space, and a path extending therebetween (See MPEP 2112(1); wherein the Baran distal balloon (DD) inflates to seal a distal opening leading to the bladder and a urethra balloon (DP) inflates to seal the proximal opening leading to the urethra of the penis, thus preventing the sealant from occluding either end of the prostatic capsule).